drewgingerich/homelab/docs/architecture/decisions/0002-build-a-media-server.md

 ## Context

+I want somewhere to store media that I own, and to be able to view it remotely.
+I would also like a place to install self-hosted software.

+My laptop is not a good fit for media storage because it has a small storage capacity.
+It also is not good for self-hosting because it is often asleep and changes locations frequently.

 One option is to get a virtual private server (VPS) in the cloud.
 A VPS becomes expensive over time, especially for large amounts storage space and powerful CPUs.

-NAS devices are available that come with hardware and software already set up.
+Pre-built network-attached storage (NAS) devices are available that come with hardware and software already set up.
 These machines provide low complexity storage, and have some ability to run self-hosted software.
 They often have low-powered CPUs that are not suitable for higher-performance tasks like running game servers.
 The convenience is included in the price, and they are often more expensive than the hardware alone.

 There are also black-box servers that come with a full set of hardware, but no software.
-These machines offer a wide array of performance levels, including servers way more powerful than I need.
+These machines offer a wide array of performance levels, including servers more powerful than I need.
 The price per performance is better than NAS solutions.
 Often these servers can be bought used, which can be an incredibly cost effective solution.